How much should my daughter pitch?

 Many parents who come to us after softball throwing injuries have requested information regarding pitch counts and recommended innings for their children.
 Sadly, there are no national standards listed for softball pitch counts and very limited research has been done in this area.
 Baseball has been more proactive and many state and national baseball organizations have limits on pitch counts or innings pitched beginning at age 8.

 Although softball and baseball pitching motions are dramatically different, research has shown that the forces moving across the shoulder and elbow are very similar.
 Young baseball pitchers are frequently limited to 2 games a week.
 Softball pitchers, however, frequently average 90-100 pitches per game and can pitch in 5-7 games over a weeklong period.
 This could lead to over 700 pitches in a week not including practices.

 Limits of softball pitching should be determined by several factors: age, physical condition, individual characteristics, fatigue and number of pitches in a set period.
 Mechanics and fatigue are the biggest predictors for injury.
 Solid mechanics and overall fitness and mobility allow softball pitchers to pitch multiple innings and games without doing harm.
 If a pitcher’s mechanics begin to fail, their body or legs begin to fatigue, or if they begin to have pain, it is time to stop pitching as these typically result in injury.

 I have been a pitching coach and sports physical therapist for many years and have vast experience working with many pitchers on the field and in the clinic.
-Recommendations listed below are founded from national coaching expert Cindy Bristow who posted about this last year on her website.
+Recommendations listed below were originally taken from national softball coaching expert Cindy Bristow.

 - Pitchers 12 and under: 500 pitches per week – this includes full pitching at practices and lessons